What is a Content Approval Process?

 What content needs the most oversight?

-How do we go fast without sacrificing quality?
+How do you speed up content approval without sacrificing quality?

-Should we approve in advance or right before posting?
+Should content be approved in advance or right before posting?

 Your Next Move